v3se/rpi-glucose-display/README.md

 This playbook installs the display drivers and software to retrieve and display glucose values from Nightscout API.
 This project is very much work in progress.

 ![Image](glucose-display.JPG)

+## Logging
+Autostart will log the application stdout and stderr to /home/vese/.cache/lxsession/LXDE-pi/run.log